 In addition to all that, many smaller monthly community events, in August, September, October and January.

-I want to be transparent with Gladys, and so I publish each month the revenue generated by Gladys on the website, via the /open page.
+I want to be transparent with Gladys, and so I publish each month the revenue generated by Gladys on the website.

 - The revenue are shown in USD for all our international friends :) You can add about 20% to figure out the amount in euros.